GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

 !!! warning "Definition"

     - At creation a unit's trait _growth_ rates are randomly determined within a specific range.
 There is a chance that one of the 7 traits will roll an unusually high value.
 The community has named these "IV" traits in honor of Pokemon's [Individual Value](https://bulbapedia.bulbagarden.net/wiki/Individual_values) stat system.
-    - The elevated growth rate translate to 5-10 additional trait points at Level 70 absent BP allocation.
+    - The elevated growth rate translate to 5-10 additional trait points, on average, at Level 70 absent BP allocation.
     - A "Neutral IV" refers to a unit that rolled its [standard base traits](https://wizardry.fasterthoughts.io/adventurers/adventurer-quicklist/#__tabbed_1_2).
 This means that each trait has average or above-average growth, but not high enough to qualify as a IV.
     - A unit can only ever have one IV trait.